Flare by Spatie

 Creating a span events recorder

-A span events recorder can be created by implementing the SpanEventsRecorder
+A span events recorder can be created by extending the SpanEventsRecorder class:

 use Spatie\FlareClient\Enums\RecorderType;